Predictive Maintenance Fundamentals

 Some other known condition-monitoring techniques include shock pulse, fluid analysis, performance trending, stereoscopic photography and material (non-destructive) testing, e.g., ultrasonic, eddy current, borescopic inspections.

-You can accept predictive maintenance as a useful feature of your CMMS or your CMMS as a core component of your predictive maintenance program.
-Whatever you choose, one is clear: Predictive maintenance and a CMMS offer plenty of undoubted advantages when combined.
+You can accept PdM as a useful feature of your maintenance management software or your CMMS as a core component of your predictive maintenance program.
+Whatever you choose, one is clear: PdM and a CMMS offer plenty of undoubted advantages when combined.

 By storing and analyzing condition-monitoring data, Mobility Work allows users to define boundaries of acceptable values for assets and auto-generate work orders or notifications when the readings fall outside of the predefined values.

 Furthermore, Mobility Work analyzes all the data in the context of previous maintenance interventions and reports and spare part information to produce most reliable trends and contribute to the asset life cycle analysis.
-Based on this the CMMS can predict when an asset will require maintenance or a replacement.
+Based on this the asset management software can predict when an asset will require maintenance or a replacement.

-For more details on how to combine condition-monitoring data and CMMS, read our blog article: Predictive Maintenance and CMMS: Get the Best Out of It
+For more details on how to combine condition-monitoring data and CMMS, read our blog article: PdM and maintenance management software: Get the Best Out of It

 How to Implement a Predictive Maintenance Program?